We are looking for employees with experience and skills

 The employer will pay back the plane ticket according to DOL regulations.
-You will receive half of the ticket back halfway through your contract and the rest at the end of your contract.
-Due to subsequent employment with another employer who agrees to pay such costs, in which the employer will only pay for the transportation and subsistence to the next job.
+You must complete the entire contract to the get full reimbursement for your flight, the employer is not responsible for the return part of your transportation until the end of the contract.
 The necessary arrangements will be made by the employer to pick you up at the airport.

-The employer will be responsible for transportation from home to work and back.
-After work, you are responsible for your own transportation.
+The employer will be responsible for free transportation from home to work and back as well as to get to town to buy groceries.
+You are responsible for your own transportation outside of those requirements.

 - Remember that you are in the US and you have to follow the laws of the US.

 - Ask your employer what he/she expects from you.

 - Your rate of pay will always match that on your contract and should not be different.

 - If you smoke or drink, ask your employer what their requirements are and respect those requirements.